nextum/nextum.github.io/README.md

 <!-- CONTRIBUTING -->
 ## Contributing

-Contributions are what make the open source community such an amazing place to learn, inspire, and create.
+Contributions are what makes the github community such an amazing place to learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.

 See <a href="https://github.com/nextum/nextum.github.io/blob/main/CONTRIBUTING.md">CONTRIBUTING.md</a> for more information.

+> Note you can also contribute, if you don't know all languages used in the dictionary (French, English, German).
+Just help in the language you know.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>